Nudgee Class of 2026 · Dads & Sons

 Sunday

-Registration & CoffeeBacon-and-egg rolls on the deck, range & putting green open, scorecards collected.
+Registration & CoffeeBacon-and-egg rolls on the deck, range & putting green open, scorecards collected, carts allocated.

-Welcome & BriefingFormat walkthrough, group photo of the inaugural field, captains nominated.
+Welcome & BriefingFormat walkthrough, Best Dressed judged here, group photo of the inaugural field on the first tee.

-Tee Off15 groups of four into the course.
+Shotgun StartThe whole field out together across the Heritage Course.
 Drinks cart on the move from the first hole.

-Halfway HouseRefreshments, sausage sizzle and the first signs of who's playing for which trophy.
+On the TurnRefreshments after the first nine and the first real signs of who's playing for which trophy.

-Field InCards into the marquee, drinks on the clubhouse deck, scoring tallied.
+Field InCards into the clubhouse, cold drinks at the bar, scoring tallied while the videos roll.

 03 / The Format